 There are some circumstances when a single-owner, limited liability corporation (LLC), which is incorporated, may still be taxed as a sole proprietor.

-Independent contractors, which is a tax term used to define who pays self-employment taxes vs. payroll taxes, are very often sole proprietors too.
+Independent contractors are very often sole proprietors too.
 However, an independent contractor can be incorporated as an LLC, partnership or other business structure.
 Typically the solo freelancer is a sole proprietor.

 03 of 07